SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DataMiner_xml.md

 ### DataMiner.SnmpTrapDistribution

-Available from DataMiner 9.6.5 onwards.

-SNMP trap distribution is a process where SNMP traps or informs are shared across DataMiner agents in the cluster.
-When a trap arrives at one agent, it's processed there first.
-If other agents in the cluster have elements that listen for trap, the trap will be distributed to those agents.
-However, agents without interested elements won't receive it.
+SNMP trap distribution is a process where SNMP traps or inform messages are shared across DataMiner Agents in the cluster.
+When a trap arrives at one Agent, it is processed there first.
+If other Agents in the cluster have elements that listen for traps, the trap will be distributed to those Agents.
+However, Agents without interested elements will not receive it.

-If set to false, SNMP trap distribution will be disabled within the DMS.
+If this is set to false, SNMP trap distribution will be disabled within the DMS.

 Example: